WillOram/cyber-incident-management/README.md

 4. Have you considered the legal and regulatory implications?

-5. Have senior leadership been briefed?
+5. Has senior leadership been briefed?

 6. Who has been notified?